 4.2.
 Directions

-Step 1: Preparation – Begin by marinating the sliced beef in soy sauce, garlic, and ginger for at least 30 minutes to infuse the flavors.
+Step 1: Preparation - Mix the sliced beef with soy sauce, garlic and ginger.
+Let it sit for about 30 minutes so it soaks in the flavor.

-Step 2: Cooking the beef – In a large skillet or wok, heat the vegetable oil over medium-high heat.
-Add the marinated beef and stir-fry until browned, approximately 3-5 minutes.
-Remove the beef from the skillet and set aside.
+Step 2: Cooking the beef - Heat oil in a large pan or wok on medium-high heat.
+Add beef and stir-fry for 3-5 minutes until brown.
+Take beef out and set aside.

-Step 3: Cooking the noodles – Cook the noodles according to package instructions.
-Drain and set aside.
+Step 3: Cooking the noodles - Cook noodles like the package says.
+Drain and put aside.

-Step 4: Combining ingredients – In the same skillet, add the sliced bell pepper and snow peas.
-Stir-fry for about 2-3 minutes until they are tender yet crisp.
-Add the cooked noodles and beef back into the skillet, tossing everything together to combine.
+Step 4: Combining ingredients - In the same pan, add bell pepper and snow peas.
+Cook 2-3 minutes till they’r tender-crisp.
+Toss in cooked noodles and beef.
+Mix everything well.

-Step 5: Serving suggestions and garnishing tips – Serve hot, garnished with chopped green onions.
-You can also drizzle a bit more soy sauce or sesame oil on top for added flavor.
+Step 5: Serving & tips - Serve hot with green onions on top.
+You can drizzle extra soy or sesame oil if you want more taste.

 4.3.
 Tips for Best Results

-- Storage advice: Store any leftovers in an airtight container in the refrigerator for up to 3 days.
-Reheat in a pan or microwave before serving.
+- Storage: Keep leftovers in a sealed container in fridge up to 3 days.
+Reheat in pan or microwave.

 Variations of Beef and Noodles